rust-lang/book/second-edition/nostarch/chapter12.md

 Listing 12-9: Return a `Result` from `Config::new`

 Our `new` function now returns a `Result`, with a `Config` instance in the success case and a `&'static str` in the error case.
-Recall from "The Static Lifetime" section in Chapter 10 that `&'static str` is the type of string literals, which is our error message type for now.
+Recall from “The Static Lifetime” section in Chapter 10 that `&'static str` is the type of string literals, which is our error message type for now.

-We've made two changes in the body of the `new` function: instead of calling `panic!` when the user doesn't pass enough arguments, we now return an `Err` value, and we've wrapped the `Config` return value in an `Ok`.
+We’ve made two changes in the body of the `new` function: instead of calling `panic!` when the user doesn’t pass enough arguments, we now return an `Err` value, and we’ve wrapped the `Config` return value in an `Ok`.
 These changes make the function conform to its new type signature.

 By having `Config::new` return an `Err` value, it allows the `main` function to